fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "And as for the boy, his parents were believers, and we feared lest he should oppress them by rebellion and disbelief.
 So we intended that their Lord should change him for them for one better in righteousness and near to mercy.

     "And as for the wall, it belonged to two orphan boys in the town; and there was under it a treasure belonging to them; and their father was a righteous man, and your Lord intended that they should attain their age of full strength and take out their treasure as a mercy from your Lord.
 And I did it not of my own accord.
 That is the interpretation of those (things) over which you could not hold patience.
-Quran Ayah 18:60-82
+    Quran, surah Al-Kahf (The Cave) 18:60-82

 </details><details><summary>